jataware/cartwright/README.md

     for column, category in categorization.items():
         print(column, category)

-You can see from the output we were able to infer that x_value and y_values were geo category with subcategory of longitude.
+You can see from the output we were able to infer that x_value and y_values were geo category with subcategory of latitude and longitude.
+In some cases these can be impossible to tell apart since all latitude values are valid longitude values.
+For our date feature the category is time and the subcategory is date.
+The format is correct and we were able to pick out the time resolution of one day.
-With more samples tested or additional :

     x_value {'category': <Category.geo: 'geo'>, 'subcategory': <Subcategory.latitude: 'latitude'>, 'format': None, 'time_resolution': {'resolution': None, 'unit': None, 'density': None, 'error': None}, 'match_type': [<Matchtype.LSTM: 'LSTM'>], 'fuzzyColumn': None}